Canadian Museum of History: 21st century

 Some have criticized the new mandate and updating of Canada Hall as a part of a wider plan by the incumbent Conservative government to redirect public historical understanding to emphasize aspects of Canadian military history and monarchism; as well as elide problematic elements of Canadian history in favour of achievements.
 However, the museum contended that new exhibits planned for the museum will include a range of themes and topics, and will also explore the country's "dark episodes".
 The updated gallery was completed at approximately $30 million and was opened on Canada Day in 2017 by Charles, Prince of Wales and Mélanie Joly, the minister of Canadian Heritage.
 Partisan concerns were alleviated after Canadian History Hall was unveiled to the public.

+In 2025, a hobbyist built a Lego replica of the museum.
+Architect Douglas Cardinal sent him 80 pages of architectural blueprints for the project.